hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/bake.rst

    :Still: Bakes the geometry data of the current frame.

 Bake
-   Preforms all necessary geometry calculations and saves the data to disk.
+   Preforms all necessary geometry calculations and saves the data on disk or packed into the .blend file.

+   Pack/Unpack
+      Packs or unpacks already baked data.
+When unpacking, there are different options to control where the data will be stored.
+      The options are the same as for the :ref:`Unpack Resources <bpy.ops.file.unpack_all>` operator.

    Delete (Trash Icon)
       Deletes the bake data.

+Bake Target
+   Specifies where the baked data should be stored.

+   :Inherit from Modifier:
+      The setting is copied from the modifier that contains the bake node.
+This is the default.
+   :Packed:
+      The baked data is packed into the .blend file.
+So no separate file is necessary.
+   :Disk:
+      The baked data is stored in a separate directory on disk.

 Custom Path
    Specify a path where the baked data should be stored manually.